gureya/OnlineElasticityManager/README.md

 - Read and Write lantency queue
 - Confidence level

-The controller also keeps a list of all available instances (should be provided initially in the List_of_CassandraNodes.txt file) with their state (active or inac- tive).
+The controller also keeps a list of all available instances (should be provided initially in the List_of_CassandraNodes.txt file) with their state (active or inactive).
 This list is updated upon decommissioning or commissioning operations.

 Below is a list of parameters that needs to be specified for the running of OnlineElastMan

 #List of Online Elasticity Manager config properties...Default

-- Periodic timer(in seconds) to pull statistics from the Cassandra Node timerWindow=10
+- Periodic timer(in seconds) to pull statistics from the Cassandra Node
+> timerWindow=10

-- Dimensions metrics: the Maximum Read and Write Throughput(ops/sec), DataSize(KB), Your MaxDimensions should be equal or greater than your scale
+- Dimensions metrics: the Maximum Read and Write Throughput (ops/sec), DataSize(KB), Your MaxDimensions should be equal or greater than your scale
 > maxReadTP=1010
 > maxWriteTP=1010
 > maxDataSize=10